The best restaurants for a Sunday roast in London

 Cut at 45 Park Lane, Mayfair

 For a truly decadent Sunday roast, look no further than Cut at 45 Park Lane.
-Served in opulent surroundings, with draped metal chandeliers and leafy views towards Hyde Park, the hotel’s famous steak restaurant has recently launched its roast dinner menu, offering an elegant take on the traditional dish we all know and love.
+Served in opulent surroundings, with draped chandeliers and leafy views towards Hyde Park, the hotel’s famous steak restaurant has recently launched a roast dinner menu, offering an elegant take on the traditional dish we all know and love.
 Helmed by Wolfgang Puck protégé, Elliott Grover, the menu boasts the best Yorkshire puddings in town thanks to one special ingredient: Wagyu dripping.
 However, start proceedings with a selection of starters including personal favourites of Dorset crab and lobster cocktail and USDA prime beef steak tartare, wagyu beef dripping with sourdough toast.

 45 Park Lane, W1K 1PN, visit dorchestercollection.com